 The successful germination and development of orchids in vitro were initially described in the 20th century.
 Noël Bernard pioneered symbiotic methods in the first decade, followed by Lewis Knudson's introduction of asymbiotic methods in the second decade (Bernard, 1909; Knudson, 1921).
 Orchid species remain among the most challenging to propagate successfully from seeds.
 Knudson's experiments in the early 1920s revealed that for the successful asymbiotic seed germination and further development of most orchids, a minimum external carbon source is required.
 This necessity is attributed to the initial mandatory fully-mycoheterotrophic stage of, presumably, all orchid species in field conditions (Bernard, 1899; Rasmussen, 1995; Merckx, 2013).

 The asymbiotic germination process of orchid species exhibits high heterogeneity in terms of final germination (FG) success.
 Some species have been reported to readily germinate in distilled water (or water agar) without any carbon source, although their development is halted at the rhizoid stage before reaching the protocorm stage (Rasmussen, 1995; Oikonomidis et al., 2020; Diantina et al., 2020).
 The majority of orchid species require complex media for successful asymbiotic germination.
-However, for several, especially terrestrial species (e.g., Cephalanthera spp.), asymbiotic germination has thus far proven unsuccessful (Rasmussen, 1995).
+However, for several, especially terrestrial species (e.g., Cephalanthera spp.), asymbiotic germination of mature seeds has been so far proven unsuccessful (Rasmussen, 1995; Yamazaki and Miyoshi, 2006; Zhang et al., 2020).
 The intricacy and heterogeneity observed in orchid seed germination in the lab may mirror the complexity of requirements for successful orchid seed germination and seedling establishment in nature, particularly under symbiotic conditions (Rasmussen, 1995; Rasmussen et al., 2015).

 Orchid seeds, characterised by their microscopic sizes, were not observed until the 16th century.
 Official references to orchid seeds emerged in the literature in the mid-18th century, notably in the works of Conrad Gessner and Georg Everhard Rumphius (Kull and Arditti, 2002).
 Orchid seeds typically comprise a spindled-shaped, thin seed coat (testa) that encompasses the underdeveloped embryo.
 The embryos lack endosperm, cotyledons, and a radicle, although a few exceptions, such as Bletilla striata, exhibit rudimentary cotyledons (Arditti, 1967).
-In certain cases, as in the genera Cephalanthera and Epipactis, another tight cell layer that encloses the embryo, known as the carapace, is also present (Veyret, 1969).
+In certain cases, as in the genera Cephalanthera and Epipactis, another tight cell layer that encloses the embryo, known as the carapace, is also present (Veyret, 1969; Lee and Yeun 2023).
 Ranging in size (longest dimension) between 150 and 6000 μm, with the majority falling between 300 and 800 μm, orchid seeds rank among the smallest in the plant kingdom (Movray and Kores, 1995; Baskin and Baskin, 2014).

 Orchid seeds exhibit significant variation in terms of relative seed and embryo dimensions, testa cell morphology, and coloration.
 Numerous orchid seed characteristics have been suggested to hold taxonomic importance for infrageneric identifications (Akçin et al., 2009; Gamarra et al., 2010).
 Concerning seed and embryo dimensions, it has been proposed that the relative increase of air space inside the seed (with the embryo occupying a relatively smaller volume) is positively correlated with flotation time.
 This correlation suggests a potential adaptation to anemochory in orchid species, supported by both morphological and phylogenetic data (Diantina et al., 2020; Fan et al., 2020).
-The smaller relative size of seeds and embryos, accompanied by an increase in air space within the seed - a trait common among all mycoheterotrophic plants - is considered a consequence of the transition from an autotrophic to a partially or fully mycoheterotrophic lifestyle (Leake, 1994; Eriksson and Kainulainen, 2011).
+The smaller size of seeds and embryos, and the increased air space within the seed - a trait common among all mycoheterotrophic plants - have been considered a ‘consequence’ (or a ‘prerequisite’) of the transition from an autotrophic to a partially or fully mycoheterotrophic lifestyle (Leake, 1994; Eriksson and Kainulainen, 2011).
 All these are also prevalent in the Orchidaceae family which, notably, embraces a significant proportion of the fully mycoheterotrophic plants known today, accounting to 215 out of a total of 535 species (Merckx, 2013).